 A complex and comprehensive response is needed to address adequately and efficiently the complex challenges associated with efficient protection and support to Roma women exposed to gender-based and domestic violence.
 It can be achieved only through structured cooperation and coordination between various service providers.
-A lack of such may constitute a major barrier to Roma women to be free from violence.
+The lack of such constitutes a major barrier to Roma women to be free from violence.

-Challenges related to Prosecution
+Challenges in Prosecution